- What Is It?

 - Avoid close shaves to prevent ingrown hair.

-- Ingrown hairs may require ongoing maintenance therapy.
+- Minimizing ingrown hairs may require ongoing maintenance therapy.

 - Many topical creams are available to help control ingrown hairs.